How To Recertify Your Income Based Repayment for Student Loans

-Once you are in an Income-Based Repayment (IBR) plan, you will need to recertify your income based repayment annually, by providing updated information about your income and family size.
+Once you are enrolled in an IDR, you will need to “recertify” annually, by providing updated information about your salary and family size — essentially reapplying for the plan.
 The government uses this information to calculate your payment amount and adjust it if necessary.

 You can easily recertify online or by mail.
-Read on to find out when to recertify your income-based repayment, how to do it, and more.
+Read on to find out when to recertify your income-driven repayment, how to do it, and more.

-Income Based Repayment plans are offered for federal student loan borrowers to help make their payments more manageable.
+As noted above, the correct umbrella term is Income-Driven Repayment, which encompasses four different plans.
+These are available to federal student loan borrowers to help make their payments more manageable.
 It’s an option to keep in mind when choosing a loan or if your current federal loan payments are high relative to your income.
-The program is intended to set your student loan payment at an amount that is affordable to you each month.
+The program is intended to make the amount you pay on your student loan each month more affordable.

-There are four income-driven repayment programs, including the income-based repayment plan.
-For all of these plans, your payment amount is generally based on a percentage of your discretionary income, as defined by the U.S. Department of Education.
-In the case of IBRs, discretionary income is “the difference between your annual income and 150% of the poverty guideline for your family size and state of residence.”
+For all of these plans, your payment amount is generally based on a percentage of your discretionary income, which is defined by the U.S. Department of Education (DOE) as “the difference between your annual income and 150% of the poverty guideline for your family size and state of residence.”
+There is a Loan Simulator tool you can use to see what your payments would be for each of the repayment programs.

 If you’re not a new borrower, payments are generally 15% of your discretionary income.

-Your payment will never be more than the 10-year Standard Repayment Plan amount, which is the standard repayment plan for the Federal Direct Loan program and FFELs.
+With an IDR plan, your payment will never be more than the 10-year Standard Repayment Plan amount, which is the typical repayment plan for the Federal Direct Loan program and FFELs.

-Each income-driven repayment plan has a different loan period.
-For IBRs, it’s 20 years for new borrowers and 25 years for those who aren’t considered new borrowers.
+Each income-driven repayment plan has a different loan term.
+For IDRs, it’s 20 years for new borrowers and 25 years for those who aren’t considered new borrowers.
 Any loan balance that remains unpaid at the end of the repayment period will be forgiven.

 Recommended: Guide to Student Loan Forgiveness

-Which Federal Loans Are Eligible for an Income Based Repayment Plan?
+Which Federal Loans Are Eligible for an Income-Driven Repayment Plan?

 • Direct PLUS Loans made to graduate or professional students